logicuniverse/manifesto/README.md

 ---

-## VII.
+## VIII.
 The Evolutionary Roadmap: Geometry, Physics, Biology

 In this universe, **logic is represented mathematically as pure data**.
 Because logic itself is data, it can be decoupled, independently operated upon, and evolved across three progressive dimensions: